Gun.io’s Frontier Podcast is dedicated to exploring business innovation through technology.

-In episode 18, Ledge investigates a topic dominating technology developments across multiple industries: Artificial Intelligence, or AI.
+In episode 18, The Frontier investigates a topic dominating technology developments across multiple industries: Artificial Intelligence, or AI.
 One of most promising areas for AI research rests at the intersection of biology and medicine.
-In this episode, Ledge speaks with Robert Fratila, CTO and Co-founder of Aifred Health and digs into deep learning, neural networks, and hype-busting truths about the current limits of AI.
+In this episode, Robert Fratila, CTO and Co-founder of Aifred Health digs into deep learning, neural networks, and hype-busting truths about the current limits of AI.

 Fratila has a background in computer science and biology.
 He's worked on brain-state classifiers, computer vision packages for autonomous underwater vehicles, and predictive models for cancer patients, just to name a few.